 More information about the Home Survey & Valuation (Level 2) and Home Survey (Level 3) can be found on the RICS website here

 If you are remortgaging to us, we will arrange an assessment of your property for our own purposes based on the information you give us.
 We may charge a fee for this.
 You must not rely on the fact that we may be prepared to make you a loan as any indication of the value of the property.
 You may want to get your own valuation advice.

 All of our mortgages currently have a free valuation unless you opt for a more in-depth level of survey.
 Should you choose to upgrade your valuation the amount we charge depends on your property value, see below for our full table of valuation fees.

 Some of our mortgages carry a charge if you repay all or part of your mortgage in the early years or switch to a different mortgage - these are called early repayment charges.

 How much can I repay without having to pay an early repayment charge?

-If you want to pay off part of your mortgage or make overpayments where there is an early repayment charge, as a current concession you can repay up to 10% of your mortgage balance each year without having to pay the charge.
+If you want to pay off part of your mortgage or make overpayments where there is an early repayment charge, you can repay up to 10% (some products have a higher limit) of your mortgage balance each year without having to pay the charge.

-The 10% is calculated using the balance as at 1 January of the year in which you make the repayment.
+The maximum amount you can overpay is calculated using the balance as at 1 January of the year in which you make the repayment.

-If you repay up to 10% and then repay the remainder of the loan in full within six months, the early repayment charge will also be charged on the 10% you initially repaid.
+If you repay the maximum amount and then repay the remainder of the loan in full within six months, the early repayment charge will also be charged on the amount you initially repaid.